 -

-Yarrow: Yarrow is an excellent companion plant for chamomile due to its ability to attract beneficial insects like ladybugs and lacewings.
+arrow: Yarrow is an excellent companion plant for chamomile due to its ability to attract beneficial insects like ladybugs and lacewings.
 These insects feed on pests such as aphids, helping to keep your chamomile plants free from infestations.
-Yarrow also adds a touch of beauty to your garden with its colorful flowers.
+Yarrow also adds a touch of beauty to your garden with its colorful flowers. -

 Dill: Dill not only adds a delightful aroma to your garden but also acts as a natural pest repellent for chamomile.
 The strong scent of dill helps deter harmful insects like spider mites and aphids.
 This herb also attracts pollinators, such as bees and butterflies, which can improve chamomile flower production.
 It’s a win-win situation for both plants!